 Prolificacy is measured by the number of lambs weaned per ewe

-dry-lotted after breeding.
+dry-lotted after scanning.

 Ewe longevity is measured by the ewe's age.